christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 5)

-(a) The throne name of Ptolemy Philometer was Ir-maat-en-amun-re.
-This
-    would strengthen the word play between the names Philo-meter, Mithra-dates, and Matthath-ius.
-(The Egyptian Maat-en transliterates to the Hebrew Mattan/Mattath and the name "metor" transliterates into Parthian Mithra).
-Philometer then corresponds to Mithradates of Parthia and Mattathius the Hasmonean.
-(Mattath is the Hebrew feminine form of Mattan).\
-(b) Apollonius of Tyre was married to the daughter of a king of Libya
+(a) Apollonius of Tyre was married to the daughter of a king of Libya
     ("Historia Apollonii Regis Tyri" or "The Story of Apollonius, King of Tyre"), who was Cleopatra Selene aka Drusilla (aka Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka